alex-bellon/wikipedia/README.md

 - [Jelly bean rule](https://en.wikipedia.org/wiki/Jelly_bean_rule) - a rule that says that just because foods are low in fat, cholesterol, and sodium, they cannot claim to be "healthy" unless they contain at least 10 percent of the Daily Value of: vitamin A, vitamin C, calcium, protein, fiber, or iron.
 The FDA also made a policy that companies could not fortify foods with the sole intent of making that claim.
 - [Stambovsky vs. Ackley](https://en.wikipedia.org/wiki/Stambovsky_v._Ackley) commonly known as the Ghostbusters ruling, is a case in the New York Supreme Court held that held that a house, which the owner had previously advertised to the public as haunted by ghosts, legally was haunted for the purpose of an action for rescission brought by a subsequent purchaser of the house
 - [Statue forbidding Bearing of Armour](https://en.wikipedia.org/wiki/Statute_forbidding_Bearing_of_Armour) - was enacted in 1313 during the reign of Edward II of England.
 It decrees "that in all Parliaments, Treatises and other Assemblies, which should be made in the Realm of England for ever, that every Man shall come without all Force and Armour".
+- [Wrongful birth](https://en.wikipedia.org/wiki/Wrongful_birth) - a legal cause of action in some common law countries in which the parents of a congenitally diseased child claim that their doctor failed to properly warn of their risk of conceiving or giving birth to a child with serious genetic or congenital abnormalities.
+- [Wrongful life](https://en.wikipedia.org/wiki/Wrongful_life) - the name given to a legal action in which someone is sued by a severely disabled child (through the child's legal guardian) for failing to prevent the child's birth.
+Typically, a child and the child's parents will sue a doctor or a hospital for failing to provide information about the disability during the pregnancy, or a genetic disposition before the pregnancy.
+Had the mother been aware of this information, it is argued, she would have had an abortion, or chosen not to conceive at all.

 ### People
 - [Digby Tatham-Warter](https://en.wikipedia.org/wiki/Digby_Tatham-Warter) - Digby got to him and said "Don't worry about the bullets, I've got an umbrella".
 He then escorted the chaplain across the street under his umbrella.
 When he returned to the front line, one of his fellow officers said about his umbrella that "that thing won't do you any good", to which Digby replied "Oh my goodness Pat, but what if it rains?"